mbledkowski/docker-koha/README.md

 The staff client will be at http://ipaddress:8080/

-note: 80 and 8080 need to be replace to the external port use by docker for this two internal port ..
+note: 80 and 8080 need to be replace to the external port use by docker for this two internal port .
+If you need to restart the container for any reason, there is a chance that you need to reload Apache2 internally of the container to work again (still looking for a permanent solution of this problem)

 ## More Info